hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 A large proportion of the creators of those 66,914 NFTs are likely unaware of the implications those keys have on their collection.

-Without highlighting specific projects in this HIP, there are a number of high profile NFT collections circulating right now that have some or all of these keys set.
+There are a number of high profile NFT collections circulating right now that have some or all of these keys set.
 After reaching out to a few of the creators, the first thing they have all said is that they did not realise and how can we remove them.

 These conversations have led to this HIP as right now there is no way for a creator to address this issue in their collections which are already distributed to collectors.